-2.2.8 THE STATE OF THE NATION ADDRESS - 2017
+2.2.8 THE STATE OF THE NATION ADDRESS - 2018

-President Jacob Zuma delivered the State of the Nation Address (SoNA) to Parliament in Cape Town on Thursday, 9 February 2017.
+President Cyril Ramaphosa delivered the State of the Nation Address (SoNA) to Parliament in Cape Town on Friday, 16 February 2018.
 The President outlined further national government priorities for this financial year in the State of the Nation Address.
-The President reported on progress made since the last State of the Nation Address and to outline a programme of action for 2017.
-It was his fourth SoNA since he was re-elected to lead the fifth administration in May 2014.
+The President reported on progress made since the last State of the Nation Address and to outline a programme of action for 2018.
+It was his first SoNA since he was sworn in on the 15 February 2018.
 Among other things, the speech focused on the need to accelerate economic growth.
+The president of the Republic of South Africa highlighted on the following: